cisco-open/terraform-provider-meraki/README.md

 The new Terraform provider will provide more efficient operations, ongoing support, new features, and improvements, ensuring a more robust and future-proof experience for all Meraki users.

 ## Can I continue using the old provider?
-Yes, but the old provider will no longer receive updates, bug fixes, or new features.
+Yes, but the old provider will no longer receive updates or new features.
 We encourage you to plan a migration to the new provider.
+Bugs will be fixed on a best effort basis until January 31st, 2026.

 ## What are the recommended migration steps?
 1. Review Documentation: Read the new provider’s documentation carefully.
 Resource names and attributes are not necesarily the same.